← Back to Blog

 What do recruiters look for in the first 7 seconds of a resume?

 Recruiters fixate on 6 zones in the top third of page 1: your name, current job title, current employer, employment dates, previous job title and employer, and education.
-The current job title is the single longest fixation, around 1.4 seconds, because it is the fastest way to confirm role match before reading further.
+The current job title is the single longest fixation because it is the fastest way to confirm role match before reading further.

 Where should I put my most important info on a resume?